Choosing Between Patio or Deck: Which Is the Perfect Fit?

 Advantages and Disadvantages of a Deck

 In terms of advantages, building a deck offers a higher resale value of your property.
 It is said that, on average, there is a 76 percent return on investment for a wooden deck.
 Such an estimate is higher compared to all indoor home renovations.
-Decks work well on even terrain, and since they can be built off the ground, they can provide a better view of your home.
+Decks work well on even rough terrain cranes sydney, and since they can be built off the ground, they can provide a better view of your home.

 Nonetheless, deck maintenance can be expensive, considering you need to have it power washed, sealed, and stained regularly.
 Also, since decks are typically made of wood, they have a shorter lifespan, especially when not given proper treatment.

 Advantages and Disadvantages of a Patio

 If you opt to have a patio built instead, it has its share of advantages and disadvantages.
 On the plus side, building a patio is less expensive.
 A patio flush on the ground costs way less than a deck.
 Unlike decks, you can build off a patio using concrete as a material.
 Patios are also easier to maintain since pavers and stone patios could stand the test of time.

 Furthermore, patios offer more privacy.
 Since it is lower to the ground, you are ensured you are safe from the prying eyes of neighbors and passersby.
 It also has more versatility when it comes to design.

 However, if you live on a ground with uneven terrain, a patio is not a good option.
 If you push for it, you have to spend a lot of money building a solid foundation to start.
 Since you use more durable materials to create a patio, construction might take longer compared to when installing a deck.
 This is especially true in areas when ground movement always happens.

 Regardless of what outdoor addition you plan on building, both share common considerations such as maintenance and permits and licenses.
 Learn more about each one to make a well-informed decision.